 Tom’s paintings were exhibited at the Whitney Western Art Museum in Cody, Wyoming in 2014.
 Tom Petrie, former vice chairman of Bank of America and founder of The Petrie Institute of Western American Art at the Denver Art Museum, began a major private collection of Gilleon art.

-Tom’s oil painting and digital paintings are purchased into the permanent collections of C. M. Russell Museum, Booth Museum of Western Art, National Cowboy & Western Heritage Museum, Denver Museum of Art, Spirit of the West: Scottsdale Museum of the West, and the Whitney Art Museum.
+Tom’s oil and digital paintings are held in the permanent collections of C. M. Russell Museum, Booth Museum of Western Art, National Cowboy & Western Heritage Museum, Denver Museum of Art, Scottsdale Museum of the West, the Whitney Western Art Museum, the Chicago Museum of Science and Industry, NASA, United States Air Force, The Walt Disney Company, Universal Studios, and Warner Bros.
+Studios.

 Tom was inducted as a founding member of the C. M. Russell Museum Skull Society of Artists in 2015.
 He was honored to be recognized as a modern day link between the great American artists of the late 19th century with the artists of today’s Contemporary Art movement.